TechieDrixx/the-FirstLore/README.md

 Children of Reptiloid tribes vanished into the Black Temples.
 They returned taller, harder, their eyes glowing the harsh blue of Neural Sync Arrays grafted along their spines.
 These arrays funneled Triactor-stabilized Trilium directly into nerves and muscle and overwrote shapeshifting with loyalty etched in living circuitry.

 Shapeshifting was gone, cut out.
 In its place: fixed, sculpted forms designed only for war.
 Their spines sprout nodes wired into bone.
 Their muscles carried the twitch of predators.
-Their reflexes didn't answer to will anymore… they answered to command.
+Their reflexes didn't answer to will anymore... they answered to command.

 The Enhanced Reptiloids were efficient, yes.
 But every victory cost a people their soul.
 The tribes lost whole generations to KavTech.
 The storytellers don't call these soldiers heroes.
 They call them living proof of what happens when you bargain with the wrong hand.